-The run/stop switch should be operated during low speeds as repeated use at high speeds may cause damage if the turbine head (it was not designed to withstand repeated dynamic braking operations).
+The Universal Run / Stop Switch should be operated during low speeds as repeated use at high speeds may cause damage if the turbine head (it was not designed to withstand repeated dynamic braking operations).

 The switch has two positions:

 Position 1: Turbine 'Stop' position.
 The turbine is dynamically braked and may rotate very slowly.